AlbertYoung0112/Notes/Exercises of Field and Wave Electromagnetics.md

 	$$

-	The solution to the equation set is :
+	We suppose $k\in R$ first.
+Therefore solution to the equation set is :
 	$$
 		\begin{cases}
 		X(x) = C_{x1}e^{kx}+C_{x2}e^{-kx} \\